Starting from $29

 Reduce the number of holes or “pierces”

 Each time start a cut, the laser makes a pierce.
-The pierce is the slowest part of the cutting process, and each pierce can be from 10 to 2,000 milliseconds, depending on the material.
+The pierce can be the slowest part of the cutting process, and each pierce can be from 10 to 2,000 milliseconds, depending on the material.
 Those seconds add up, which increases the price of your part.

 Eliminate duplicate lines and unnecessary geometry

-Sometimes when designing using layers, guides, rulers etc, there will be unnecessary design artifacts in your exported DXF file.
+Sometimes when designing using layers, guides, construction lines, rulers etc, there will be unnecessary design artifacts in your exported DXF file.
 We recommend opening your DXF file running a few checks:

 - All unused layers are deleted